 Child-friendly jobs to teach responsibility and earn money

 At some point, your child may feel that an allowance isn't enough money for their spending habits and they would like to earn some additional money.
 There are lots of great jobs for kids that can help them learn about responsibility while earning their own money.
 The pay rates are variable based on your location, the difficulty, and the length of time to complete each job.

 Teens and pre-teens can earn money by babysitting younger children for neighbors and friends.
-The Red Cross offers babysitters classes to prepare 11 to 15-year-olds for babysitting.
+The Red Cross offers babysitting classes to prepare 11- to 15-year-olds for babysitting.
 For younger children, a mother's helper job may be appropriate; the parent remains at home during the babysitting job.

-It is often a great starter job for young children.
+This is often a great starter job for young children.
 The responsibilities typically include stopping by a neighbor's house to feed an animal a few times per day while the owners are away.
-Also, they can also offer to bring in the newspaper or mail and water any houseplants.
+Also, they can offer to bring in the newspaper or mail and water any houseplants.

 The lemonade stand is usually the first thing that people think of when brainstorming business activities for kids.
 The price per cup has gone up, but the lessons on a hot summer day are still very valuable for children.

 If your child likes to be outdoors and regularly mows your lawn, this could be a good job to explore.
 Mowing jobs could be one time while the homeowner is on vacation or for a whole summer if they find someone who can't or doesn't like to mow their lawn.
 Be sure to determine if your child will use your mower or the homeowner's mower.
 A great way to start a lawn mowing job for kids is to ask your neighbors.

 In addition to mowing the lawn in the summer, there are plenty of activities that homeowners may need assistance with throughout the year.
 Kids can explore tasks such as snow shoveling, raking leaves, and planting flowers depending on the season.
 The jobs can be done alone or together with the homeowner.